Pinarayi Vijayan

-Pinarayi Vijayan ([piɳɐraːji ʋid͡ʒɐjɐn]; born 24 May 1945) is an Indian Communist politician who is the current Chief Minister of Kerala, serving since 25 May 2016.
-A member of the Politburo of the Communist Party of India (Marxist), he is the longest-serving secretary of the Kerala State Committee of the CPI(M) (1998–2015).
-He also served in the government of Kerala as Minister of Electric Power and Co-operatives from 1996 to 1998.
-Vijayan won a seat in the May 2016 Kerala Legislative Assembly election as the CPI(M) candidate for Dharmadom constituency and was selected as the leader of the Left Democratic Front (LDF) and became the 12th Chief Minister of Kerala.
+Pinarayi Vijayan ([piɳɐraːji ʋid͡ʒɐjɐn]; born 24 May 1945) is an Indian politician who has served as the 12th Chief Minister of Kerala and also serving as leader of the house in legislative assembly.
+A member of the politburo of the Communist Party of India (Marxist) (CPI(M)), he is the longest-serving secretary of the Kerala State Committee of the CPI(M) (1998–2015).
+He has also served as Minister of Electric Power and Co-operatives during the third E. K. Nayanar ministry.
+Vijayan won a seat in the May 2016 Kerala Legislative Assembly election and 2021 Kerala Legislative Assembly election as the CPI(M) candidate for Dharmadom constituency and was selected as the leader of the Left Democratic Front (LDF) and became the 12th Chief Minister of Kerala.
 He is the first chief minister from Kerala to be re-elected after completing a full term (five years) in office.

-Personal life and education
+In 2022, he also became the longest-continuous serving chief minister of Kerala, surpassing C. Achutha Menon who had been the first to remain in office for 2364 consecutive days.
+He launched the LIFE Mission (Livelihood Inclusion and Financial Empowerment) as part of the Nava Kerala Mission, aiming to eradicate homelessness and landlessness in Kerala by providing safe housing and promoting financial empowerment through livelihood support, social security schemes, and skill development programs.

+Early and personal life

-Vijayan was born on 24 May 1945 in Pinarayi, Kannur, Kerala, as the youngest son of Koran and Kalyani.
+Vijayan was born on 24 May 1945 in Pinarayi, Kannur, Kerala, to a Thiyyar family, the largest Hindu community in Kerala, as the youngest son of Maroli Koran and Alakkatt Kalyani.
 He had 14 siblings of whom only three survived.
-After graduating from school, he worked as a handloom weaver for a year before joining for a pre-university course in the Government Brennen College, Thalassery.
+After graduating from school, he worked as a handloom weaver for a year before joining a pre-university course at Government Brennen College, Thalassery.
 Subsequently, he earned B.A.
 Economics degree from the same college.

-He is married to Kamala Vijayan and has two children.
-His wife is a retired teacher.
+His wife, Kamala Vijayan, is a retired teacher.
+They have two children, daughter Veena Vijayan who is married to P. A. Mohammed Riyas, and son Vivek Kiran Vijayan.

 Political career

+Early political career (1964–1970)

 Pinarayi Vijayan entered politics through student union activities at Government Brennen College, Thalassery.
 He eventually joined the Communist Party of India (Marxist) in 1964.
 Vijayan became Kannur district secretary of the Kerala Students Federation (KSF), which later became the Students Federation of India (SFI).
 He went on to become the state secretary and subsequently the state president of KSF.
 He then moved on to Kerala State Youth Federation (KSYF), which later became the Democratic Youth Federation of India (DYFI).
 He became the president of the state committee.
 During that period, when communists in Kerala were organising the political activities from different hide-outs, Pinarayi Vijayan was imprisoned for one and a half years.
 Later, he was elected as the president of the Kerala state co-operative bank.
-During the emergency, he was arrested and tortured by police.
 He became the Kannur district secretary of the CPI(M) when M.V.
 Raghavan left the party over the 'alternative document' row.
-Within three years, he became a member of the State Secretariat.
-He was elected to the Assembly in 1970, 1977 and 1991 from Kuthuparamba, in 1996 from Payyanur and in 2016 from Dharmadom.
-He was the Minister for Electric power and Co-operatives in the E.K.
-Nayanar ministry from 1996 to 1998.
-In 1998, he became the state secretary of the CPI(M), following the death of the incumbent Chadayan Govindan.
-He was elected to the Politburo of the CPI(M) in 2002.